 Les serves as a bridge between the real estate, finance, and bankruptcy groups in work-outs of real estate, finance, and securitization transactions.

-Les worked on various restructurings which included, inter alia, the closing of the “open” pooled nature of various programs, and unwinding of securitization programs.
+Les worked on various restructurings which included, inter alia, the closing of the “open” pooled nature of various programs and unwinding of securitization programs.
 He has worked on several work-outs of multifamily housing loan, tax credit, and bond transactions involving extensive negotiation with government issuers, HUD, bankruptcy trustees, bond funds, tax credit syndicators, borrowers, underwriters, bond counsel, credit enhancers, bond trustees, and lending institutions.
+He has done parallel work in the not-for-profit in the health care financing area.

 More recently for Puerto Rico, he assisted COFINA, the governmental entity created to enable the Commonwealth to borrow on a rated basis, in the restructuring of $18 billion of tax-exempt bonds to $12 billion of tax-exempt bonds.
 This included the bond and related indenture issues, and the ultimate creation of a trust structure to enable the restructured bonds to be deposited into a special purpose vehicle.
 As part of the efforts working with bond counsel on all of the related tax issues, the certificates issued from the trust traded at optimal prices.